 The Norfolk Department of Human Services uses a community-based approach to integrate human services and public safety.

-Eligibility (Norfolk Residents who meet one of the criteria's below)
+Eligibility (Norfolk residents currently receiving SNAP benefits who meet one of the criteria's below)

-Youth and young adults transitioning out of foster care (17 - 24 years old)
+Youth or young adult transitioning out of foster care (17-24 years of age)

 Our services include: